w-yeehong/tp/docs/UserGuide.md

 #### 5.4.5 Search Tasks before a Given Date: `searchtask`

-Searches all tasks before a date in Covigent.
+You can use this command to search all tasks before a date in Covigent.

 **Format**: `searchtask dd/DUE_DATE`